johnshearing/deep_avatar/_use_cases/Jack_Kruse_on_Melanoma_In_Australia_YT_id_Ln3WszTq0uA.md

 [5999.58 > 6006.14] (Max) external light sources through our eyes and our central retinal pathways and how that

 ### All of the answers and source data in this report were gathered automatically by Deep Avatar [from the video](https://www.youtube.com/watch?v=Ln3WszTq0uA).
-Some minor formatting was done manually but all of that will be automated shortly.
+Some minor formatting was done manually but all of that will be automated shortly too.